Releem/mysqlconfigurer/README.md

 **Attention.
 Service is in alfa version and mysql.conf file you should use for your own risk.**

 ## Description
-MySQL AIOps tool for automatic config generation based on MySQLtuner recommendations
+AIOps tool for generation performance optimized configuration of the MySQL server / Percona server / MariaDB server based on the MySQLTuner report and online service.

 ## Technical details
 This is simple Bash script which